 - Bathing suit/board shorts (2-piece suits for females are fine)

-- Closed-toed water shoes for river—teva-type/chaco-type will work
+- Closed-toed water shoes for the river—teva-type/Chaco-type will work

 - Tennis shoes and/or light hiking boots